kwai/blaze/README.md

 Specify shims package of which spark version that you would like to run on.

-Currently we have supported these shims:
+Currently, we have supported these shims:

 * spark-3.0 - for spark3.0.x
 * spark-3.1 - for spark3.1.x